Build your first Supply Chain

 • The Kind definition of the Developer API (Workload) it will create.

 • Stages in the SupplyChain.
-The order of the stages are important as the stages are executed sequentially.
+The order of the stages is important because the stages are executed sequentially.
 Each stage is represented by a component.

-• overrides: The configuration supplied by a platform engineer for a stage (component) in the SupplyChain that cannot be overridden by developers using the Workload (Developer API) created by this SupplyChain.
+• overrides, which is the configuration supplied by a platform engineer for a stage (component) in the SupplyChain.
+It cannot be overridden by developers using the Workload (Developer API) that was created by this SupplyChain.

-• defaults: The configuration supplied by a platform engineer for a stage (component) in the SupplyChain that can be overridden by developers using the Workload (Developer API) created by this SupplyChain.
+• defaults: The configuration supplied by a platform engineer for a stage (component) in the SupplyChain.
+It can be overridden by developers using the Workload (Developer API) created by this SupplyChain.
 If the developer does not override the configuration, the platform engineer provides the default value.

 Configure a SupplyChain to run securely